Posted on March 06 2017

 What started out as a quest to find clear skin turned into another level of self love and appreciation.
 All those negative things I had said and thought about my skin when all it was trying to do the whole time was keep my body healthy.
 This realization made me want to take better care of my skin and nourish my body from the outside in.

 If you struggle with acne, you know that it can take its toll on your confidence and relationships.
 You become paranoid, thinking that everyone you speak to is judging your skin.
 You stare at your blemishes for extended periods of time in the mirror and eventually end up picking when you know sure and well that you're partaking in self sabotage.

 There were things I turned down in my career because I was too ashamed of my skin and embarrassed of how people would perceive me.
 Just like most people with acne, I've done my fair share of silent suffering but I’m really ready to fully heal from the experience.
 I know that part of the healing process is to shine the light for those who are experiencing the same struggles, so here is what I attribute to be influential on my path to clearer skin!:

-2. I started washing my face 2x/day with the @clarisonic Mia FIT that I got from my trip to Santa Barbara with @biotherm.
+I got this from my trip to Santa Barbara with @biotherm.
 Feeling the bumps as I washed my face with my hands would give me such anxiety about my skin.
 And what I realized is the more I would stress about my acne, the more it would proliferate.
 Using a Clarisonic not only gave my pores a deep cleaning but it also removed a lot of the negative feelings I had about my skin.
 I HIGHLY recommend getting one!
 I also did away with harsh drying cleaners and switched to Hydrafacial's Activ cleanser on my clarisonic.
 After I cleanse, I use aloe + cucumber watch hazel as toner (I love the brand Thayers!)